dgaydukov/cert-aws/sa/files/sa.md

 ###### Keyspaces
 It's managed Apache Cassandra–compatible (you can run Cassandra workloads using the same Cassandra Query Language (CQL)) database service.

+###### Cloud Development Kit
+CDK - open-source software development framework for writing cloud infra as code using c#/java/python/typescript.
+Under the hood cdk compiles code into CloudFormation template and run it in aws.
+You use cdk cli to interact with cdk.
+Take a look at [examples](https://github.com/aws-samples/aws-cdk-examples).
+Construct Library - packages solution (maven/npm) for specific CloudFormation construct.
+CDK vs SAM vs CloudFormation:
+* CDK - write templates using programming language
+* SAM - limited CDK only for serverless
+* CloudFormation - write templates using YAML/JSON